RSGInc/SPF_tool/README.md

 The SPA Tool 2.0 is now a command line program with flagged arguments specifying necessary directory locations, following a usage structure similar to ActivitySim and PopulationSim.
 The command line provides a single point of entry to the SPA Tool "pipeline":

-`python spa_tool -c configs -d data -o output`
+`python spa_tool -c configs -d data`

-It has three mandatory arguments:
+It has two mandatory arguments:
 - --configs, -c "path/to/config"
 - --data, -d "path/to/data"

+And one optional output flag.
+The reason is that you may want to treat your data folder as a "working data" directory in which all data are written to/from.
+Otherwise, if you specify an output folder, data will be saved to that folder and may not be found by downstream models.

 - --output, -o "path/to/output"

 These arguments point to the directories of all required files.
 Typically, these might be housed in an SPA Tool 2.0 project folder.
 For example: